Blue Marlin

 Sport Fishing Islamorada Fishing Charters Florida Keys with Captain Rick Killgore

-This is a "back cast" to the past, to St. Thomas U.S.V.I. where I released the vast majority of 112 blue marlin and black marlin, but the last blue marlin was caught right here in Islamorada.
-Of these 112 big marlin, 7 were black marlin down in Costa Rica.
+This is a "back cast" to the past, to St. Thomas U.S.V.I. where I released the vast majority of 114 blue marlin and black marlin, but the last two blue marlin were caught right here in Islamorada.
+Of these 114 big marlin, 7 were black marlin down in Costa Rica.
 (I must make the distinction of big marlin for heavy tackle fishing.
 White marlin, hatchet marlin, or spearfish are great sport fish for light tackle, but not the same as big marlin on heavy tackle which is #50 test and bigger.)

 The relevance is that I'm accomplished in blue marlin fishing, in technique and tackle.
 When we hook one up here in Islamorada, we have a very good chance at landing it.
 My percentages then were around 70% which is good for having a mixed spread of natural bait and lures.
 I have also taken marlin on live bait too.